Republished with permission from ICMI.

 Nevertheless, from a worker’s compensation perspective, be sure their workspace is compliant with ergonomic requirements.

-One company’s policy stipulates that injuries at their home work location are covered by their Worker’s Compensation policy.
+One company’s policy stipulates that injuries at their home-based work location are covered by their Worker’s Compensation policy.
 However, it also contains this clause:

 “The Company shall not be liable for any injuries to third parties in the Employee’s At Home location.
 Employee agrees to indemnify, defend and hold the Company harmless from any loss, claim, damage, cost or expense (including but not limited to attorney’s fees) incurred by reason of any injury to person or damage to property on or about the Employee’s At Home Location.”